 Commander Contrarian: Moriarty is a determined naysayer to contrast Oddball's cheerfulness.
 He gets in his digs when Oddball's "positive thinking" fails to deliver results.

 Oddball: "Why can't you be righteous and hopeful for a change?"
 Moriarty: "Crap."

 Moriarty: "Look, Oddball, I can't fix it without the parts no matter how positive I think!"

 Crapgame has a delayed double-take when he realizes he misplaced a decimal when calculating the value of the gold.

-When Oddball is talking to the bridging unit sergeant, it takes him a few tries to realize what Oddball is getting at.
+When Oddball is talking to Bellamy, it takes him a few tries to realize what Oddball is getting at.

 "...I need support units, Oddball!
 I need at least a hundred guys!"
-The sergeant gestures toward a window for emphasis.
+Bellamy gestures toward a window for emphasis.
 Though the window a full military band can be seen playing.
-"Where do I find a hundred men, just like that-?"
-(Beat)
+"Where do I find a hundred men, just like that?"
+(Double Take)

 The Dreaded: Kelly is the only one in this movie who isn't scared shitless of Tiger tanks.
 Telling Kelly how stupid it is to attack Tigers with Shermans is Oddball's only truly serious moment.